 The West Highland Terrier can weigh up to 22 pounds while measuring 30cm in height.

-Doodles are affectionate and intelligent, but their true personalities vary depending who their parents are.
-Some well-known examples of small hypoallergenic Doodles are:
+Doodles are affectionate and intelligent, but their true personalities vary depending on their parent breeds.

 - Mini Sheepadoodles